profsmith89/ctps/_sources/chap04.md

 A _package_ is simply a set of modules that a Python programmer wishes to distribute all together.
 ```

+## Packages and libraries

-**Packages and libraries.** To access information out on the Internet, we will use the `requests` package.
+To access information out on the Internet, we will use the `requests` package.
 The `requests` package is one among many available through the [Python Package Index](https://pypi.org/), which is simply an online repository of software for the Python programming language.

 Another name you'll often hear programmers use for a collection of modules is *library*.
 Programming languages like Python are typically distributed with what is called a *standard library*, which you can think of as the modules and packages available by default wherever the programming language is installed.
 The [Python standard library](https://docs.python.org/3/library/) includes built-in constants (e.g., `True`), data types (e.g., `str`), and functions (e.g., the file I/O facilities) that we have repeatedly used in our scripts.

+## APIs

-**APIs.** How do we use the functions and data structures in published packages and libraries to accelerate the development of our own scripts?
+How do we use the functions and data structures in published packages and libraries to accelerate the development of our own scripts?
 We use their *application programming interface (API)*.

 An API begins with the functions and data structures defined in the package or library, but it doesn't stop there.
 As we talked in the last chapter, the public interface for a function is often not enough for us to fully understand how to use the function, and so an API isn't complete without well-written documentation, like the information we discussed putting in the docstring of the functions we write.
 To emphasize, an API refers to both the function interfaces and data structure definitions we can `import` into our scripts as well as the documentation for these interface and definitions that tell us how we can properly use them.
 You have already been using an API when you used Python's built-in types (like strings), their methods (like string-find), and Python's documentation (like the documentation on Python's sequence types).

 As you've experienced, a module and its API simplifies the work we need to do in building solutions to the problems that interest us because we can use a module's functions and data structures without having to write this functionality ourselves or even understand exactly how the functions and data structures operate.
 Because Python has a treasure trove of existing libraries, our scripts are now no longer limited by what's built in the Python language or what we know how to build ourselves.
 This is incredibly powerful for it expands the limits of our dramatic stage and permits us to reach beyond our own laptops to take advantage of everything on the Internet.
 Let's start doing that now.

+## A new problem

-**A new problem.** To date, we've affirmatively answered some simple questions: Can I write a program that converts a book into a script?
+To date, we've affirmatively answered some simple questions: Can I write a program that converts a book into a script?
 Can I write a function that replaces a subsequence of a string with a different subsequence?
 Here's another seemingly simple question: Can I write a program to check if a book exists in Harvard's library system?
 Maybe I want to know if there's a copy of Dr. Seuss's *The Cat in the Hat* somewhere in its miles of bookshelves.

 ```{margin} Card Catalogs
 [https://americanlibrariesmagazine.org/2016/01/04/cataloging-evolves/](https://americanlibrariesmagazine.org/2016/01/04/cataloging-evolves/)